MoSync/ReloadDoc/docs/reload/release-notes/whats-new-mosync-reload-11/index.md

 Automatic server discovery in the Reload Client is only supported on Android and iOS, since Windows Phone do not have broadcast support.

 List of [known issues in Reload 1.1](http://jira.mosync.com/secure/IssueNavigator.jspa?mode=hide&requestId=11220).

+If you have projects created with an old version of Reload, make sure to update them.
+Specifically, you need to update the file <b>wormhole.js</b> to the latest version.
+Please read the [Wormhole Upgrade Guide](TEMPLATE_DOC_PATH/sdk/js/guides/wormhole/update-wormhole/index.html) for further details.

 ## Fixed Bugs